How to Make

 cheese making equipment has been thoroughly sterilized before you use

-it as rouge bacteria will spoil your final product.
+it as rogue bacteria will spoil your final product.

-impossible to get hold of, unless of course you have Daisy in the
+impossible to get hold of for cheese making, unless of course you have

 backyard that you milk twice a day.
 But for many of us who want to make

-cheese, we have to rely on making cheese from store-purchased milk.
+cheese, we have to rely on making cheese from store bought milk.

 Where you can, buy whole milk that has been pasteurized as it has a